Skip to content

 Examples of work experience that contributes to your Benchmarks:

-Job title Organization Department Patient panel size Community %
+Job title Organization Department Demographic composition of patient panel

 25% from BIPOC